-According to Jon Kabat-Zinn, who developed the Gold standard Mindfulness-based Stress Reduction (MBSR) course, Mindfulness is:
+According to Jon Kabat-Zinn, who created the Gold standard Mindfulness-based Stress Reduction (MBSR) course over forty years ago, Mindfulness is:

 “Paying attention: on purpose, in a particular way, in the present moment and non-judgmentally”

 At Inner Space Works, this translates to having an awareness and being in tune with what’s going on inside and around you.
 This brings greater awareness to the effect that your thoughts, feelings, words and actions can have on yourself and on others.

 In fact, we think Mindfulness is a superpower!

 Mindfulness is a type of meditation that focuses the mind on thoughts, emotions and bodily sensations.
 The 3 elements of mindfulness meditation that are the main focus of the Mindfulness-based Stress Reduction (MBSR) Course are:

 Intention – To cultivate awareness (in practice, we return to the focus of our attention repeatedly.

 Attention – To pay attention to what is occurring in the present moment (each moment that passes by).
 We do this by learning to observe thoughts, feelings and sensations as they arise.

 Attitude – To cultivate an attitude that is curious, non-judgemental, kind and compassionate.

 So often, we live our lives on Autopilot, not paying attention to what’s going on around us or inside of us, physically or emotionally and so we either miss out on the good stuff or, find ourselves feeling unhappy or disgruntled about life, not truly understanding why.